-Charlotte Gullick is a novelist, essayist, editor, educator and Chair of the Creative Writing Department at Austin Community College.
+Charlotte Gullick is a novelist, essayist, editor, educator and former Department Chair of the Creative Writing Department at Austin Community College.
+She is currently the ECMC Foundation Program Manager, Exploring Transfer Together Initiative at Vassar College.
 A first-generation college graduate, she received her AA with High Honors from Santa Rosa Junior College, a BA with Honors in Literature/Creative Writing from the University of California, Santa Cruz, and a MA in English/Creative Writing from the University of California, Davis.
 She completed her MFA in Creative Nonfiction at the Institute of American Indian Arts in 2016.

 Charlotte’s work often explores the intersection of landscape, legacy, family, and identity, and she believes deeply in the power of story to create healing and coherence.
-She lives in Austin, Texas with her husband and daughter.
+She lives in the Hudson Valley with her husband and daughter.

 Melinda Rothouse is a professional creativity, leadership, and career coach, consultant, and educator, as well as a musician, songwriter, and performer.
-She is the founder of Austin Writing Coach and performs under the band name Melinda Joy and The Beautiful Illusion.
-As of 2016, she has also officially joined the team at Coaching4Good / Wolfgang Career Coaching, where she offers career, leadership, and creativity coaching to individuals and organizations.
+She is the founder of Austin Writing Coach and performs under the artist name of Melinda Joy.
+She is the creator and host of the new podcast Syncreate: Empowering Creativity, exploring the intersections of creativity, psychology, and creativity, and expanding the boundaries of what it means to be creative.

 Melinda’s approach to teaching and coaching draw on the principles of learner-centered education and positive / humanistic psychology, as well as 20 years of experience and training as an educator, musician, and performer.
 She enjoys working in close collaboration with clients to enhance their creativity and develop their confidence.